scenerystack/community/docs/learn/scenery-basics.md

 ### Pickability

 By default, placing an input listener on a node will make ALL of its contents receive and forward events.
 Sometimes it is helpful to have some contents of a node be "invisible" to interaction.
-This can be done with the `pickable` property:
+This can be done by setting `pickable` to false:

-TODO: pickable example
+<div id="pickable-false-example" class="sandbox-example"></div>
+<script type="module" async src="/js/scenery-basics/pickable-false-example.js"></script>

 If you want to disable input handling on a node entirely, but still want it to block events from passing through it (as if it was invisible), `inputEnabled` can be used instead.

+Additionally, `pickable` can also be explicitly set to true to force a [Node] that has no input listeners to block input from things behind it:

+<div id="pickable-true-example" class="sandbox-example"></div>
+<script type="module" async src="/js/scenery-basics/pickable-true-example.js"></script>

 ## Accessibility